cslant/api-docs/README.md

 # CSlant Api Docs

 This project is a documentation site for the CSlant API.
-It is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.
+It is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 All OpenAPI docs are generated using the OpenAPI Generator CLI.
 The generated files are then copied to the `api-docs` directory in the root of the project.